How to Build a True "Burn-After-Reading" App with Supabase

 await supabase.from('secrets').delete().eq('id', id);

 // 3.
-Return the ciphertext to the client for local decryption
+Return ciphertext to client for local decryption

 return res.status(200).json(data);